Maverick-08/DevOps/README.md

 ---

-## 📖 **Introduction**
-DevOps is a methodology that bridges the gap between development and operations teams, fostering collaboration, automation, and efficiency.
-It plays a critical role in delivering high-quality software faster while maintaining reliability and scalability.
-This repository will guide you through the foundational principles of DevOps, its tools, practices, and real-world applications.

----

 ## 🌟 **Objectives**
 1. **Understand DevOps**: Explore why DevOps is important in software development.
 2. **Layer-by-Layer Learning**: Break down complex concepts into manageable layers for progressive learning.